devilshaircut/react-redux-tutorial/README.md

 - **Segment 4.0 (Tutorial): A Navigation Component - Setup:**
     - Create a third React component, "Tutorial".
     - Configure routing.
 Link the Tutorial component into the App component's router.
+    - Use the reference HTML in /react-redux-tutorial/src/containers/reference/index.js to emit HTML.
 - **Segment 4.1 (Tutorial): A Navigation Component - Redux:**
     - Create a basic action.
     - Create the reducer and handle the case of your basic action.